Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

       `data ingress` command.
     * (optional) `blobxfer_extra_options` are any extra options to pass to `blobxfer`.
+* (optional) `resource_files` is an array of resource files that should be downloaded as part of the compute node's preparation.
+Each array entry contains the following information:
+  * `file_path` is the path within the node prep task working directory to place the file on the compute node.
+  * `blob_source` is an accessible HTTP/HTTPS URL.
+This need not be an Azure Blob Storage URL.
+  * `file_mode` if the file mode to set for the file on the compute node.
+    This is optional.
 * (optional) `virtual_network` is the property for specifying an ARM-based virtual network resource for the pool.
 This is only available for UserSubscription Batch accounts.